-Huawei Mobile Services (HMS) is a suite of apps and services owned by Chinese tech giants, Huawei.
+Huawei Mobile Services (HMS) is a suite of apps and services owned by Chinese tech giant, Huawei.
 This suite of apps comes pre-installed on all new Huawei phones.

 Recommended: Google Mobile Services

-During the Trump administration, Huawei somehow got embroiled into controversy due to their relationship with members of the Chinese ruling party.
+During the Trump administration, Huawei somehow got embroiled in controversy due to its relationship with members of the Chinese ruling party.
 On top of that, they were also fingered in a spying scandal as backdoors for eavesdropping were (supposedly) found in their equipment.

 The US ban hammer came down heavily on Huawei.
 They were restricted from working with American companies or using American technology.
 American companies were also forbidden from working with them.

 As a result, Huawei phones were unable to use Android or Google’s mobile services on their phones.
 They were also unable to work with fabrication companies like Taiwan’s TSMC that rely on US technology.
 This put Huawei in a very difficult situation.

 To cope and stay afloat, Huawei had to create its operating system (Harmony OS) to replace Android.
 They also had to launch a new suite of apps and services known as Huawei Mobile Services (HMS) to replace Google’s GMS.

 HMS is made up of HMS Core and seven services which are: Huawei ID, Cloud, App Gallery, Themes, Huawei Video, Browser, and Assistant.